datta-TG/MongoDBSharded/README.md

 ![Screenshot](KubernetesPaid2.PNG)

 * Select the number of workers in Worker Pool.
+In our case, we'll set it to three (3) as Mongodb-sharded requires it.
 * Give your Worker Pool a name.
 * Leave the Encrypt Local Disk option 'On'
-* Choose 'Both private and public endpoints' on Master Service Endpoint
+* Choose 'Both private and public endpoints' on Master Service Endpoint.
-* Select the number of workers in Worker Pool.
-In our case, we'll set it to three (3) as Mongodb-sharded requires it.

 ![Screenshot](KubernetesPaid4.PNG)